ansys/pysam-sysml2/doc/source/contrib.rst

 Code style
 ^^^^^^^^^^
-PySAM SysML2 follows PEP8 standard as outlined in the `PyAnsys Development Guide
+PySAM SysML2 follows the PEP8 standard as outlined in the `PyAnsys development guide
 <https://dev.docs.pyansys.com>`_.
-Code style is enforced using ``ruff`` for linting.
+Code style is enforced using `Ruff <https://github.com/astral-sh/ruff>`_ for linting.

 Testing
 ^^^^^^^

-PySAM SysML2 uses `pytest`.
-In the main directory use:
+PySAM SysML2 uses `pytest <https://docs.pytest.org/en/stable/>`_.
+In the main directory, run this command:

 .. code::

     pytest

-Tests are in `tests` folder.
-Please add your own tests for non-regression.
+Tests are in the ``tests`` folder.
+Add your own tests for non-regression.

 To run tests with coverage: